huhu/go-search-extension/README.md

 Input keyword **go** in the address bar, press `Space` to activate the search bar.
 Then enter any word you want to search, the extension will response the related search results instantly.

+### Get involved

+- You can contact us on Discord Channel: https://discord.com/invite/UAzW4A
+- Or by adding the Wechat ID: `huhu_io`, we'll invite you to our Wechat group.